-SimpleBelief and MetaBelief.
+Having the ontology showed in Figure 2 and 3, few things have to be explained to get in touch with all necessary concepts.
+This ontology defines a taxonomy of evaluative beliefs, that represents beliefs that have some social evaluations.
+We divided them into SimpleBelief and MetaBelief.
 This division is conceptually important when talking about cognitive agents.
-An agent holding a simple belief acknowledges the evaluation that the belief contains, meanwhile it is not necessary in a Metabelief, since it is a belief about other agents mind, an interpretation of what other agents think.
+An agent holding a simple belief acknowledge the evaluation that the belief contains, meanwhile a Metabelief is a belief about others' belief, an interpretation of what other agents think.
 Therefore, an agent holding a Metabelief do not need to believe the nested evaluation.
 For instance, I can belief that my friend thinks that his car is nice, but I don't necessary agree with this opinion.
-Then, we consider an Image, Direct Experiences and a SharedVoice as simple beliefs, and Reputation and Shared Images as Metabeliefs (see [21] for the details of this decision).
-The meaning of these objects is the same we described in Repage.
-A direct experience should be understood as an outcome predicate in Repage.
+Then, we consider an Image, Direct Experiences and a SharedVoice as simple beliefs, and Reputation and Shared Images as Metabeliefs (see [?] for the details of this decision).
+The meaning is the same that have the predicates in RepAge.
+A direct experience should be understood as an outcome predicate in RepAge.

-These concepts are located in the bottom part of the taxonomy.
-A system using this ontology will have instances of these concepts.
-All them have, at least, one attribute that is an object Evaluation containing information about the evaluation itself.
+All these concepts are located in the bottom part of the taxonomy.
+A system using this ontology will have instances of these bottom concepts.
+All of them have at least as attribute an object Evaluation that contains information about the evaluation itself.
 Part of this information is the value of the evaluation, the representation of goodness and badness.
-In literature there are several possible representations, from simple boolean with bad/good, to probability distributions over some sorted set, like in the case of Repage.
-In [21] the authors describe four representation types, including transformation operations between them.
+In literature there are several possible representations, from simple boolean with bad/good, to probability distributions over some sorted set (like in the case of RepAge).
+In [?] four representation types are described, including transformation operations between them.
 For the sake of simplicity, in this first approach we will use a simple sorted labeled set, VB, B, N, G, VG meaning, Very Bad, Bad, Neutral, Good and Very Good.

-At this point we have all the elements to understand a description of the ontology, that corresponds with the TBox of a DL system2:
+At this point we have all the elements to understand a description of the ontology, that corresponds with the TBox of a DL system: